yoavst/Graffiti/README.md

 ## Features
 * Add a node to the callgraph directly from your IDE.
-Currently supports both JEB and Intellij.
+Currently supports both JEB, Intellij and VSCode.
 You can select the parent node using a click.
 * Switch the direction of the arrow directly from your IDE.
 * Open the code of a node using right click
 * Export the graph to mermaid
 * The graph support scrolling and zooming
 * Auto save to localstorage
 * Multiple tabs
+* Alpha Visio support

 ## Setup
 1. Run the python server